We currently have 14 boys and girls living on the children’s home campus, ranging from ages 9-16.

 I have fond memories of the Central Texas Children’s Home.

 Now I’m grown and planning to move from Texas to New York.
 I have friends there and plan to start fresh.

 I appreciate the Central Texas Children’s Home for their help at a time when my mother and I needed it.

 CURRENT HOUSE PARENTS

 C. Ray and Keri McCurley are the Christian House Parents that live in the girl’s cottage called Faith House.
 At any given time, they might be assisting 5-10 girls.
 After an East Texas career in fire-fighting and medical rescue, they decided to dedicate their lives to serving God by caring for His children.
 Joining them in this work is their son, Cory.
 The McCurley family is directed by God, and remain a valued asset to the CTCH ministry.

-Gary and Paula Linn, Relief House Parents
+Tim and Rosemary Ayers, Relief House Parents

 FORMER HOUSE PARENTS